Maxpro2001/codsoft_internship_DataScience/README.md

 Task 3 :
 Credit Card Fraud Detection
-Using the credit card dataset we predict if a credit card transaction is genuine or fradulent
+Using the credit card dataset we predict if a credit card transaction is genuine or fradulent.

+Task 4 :
+Sales Prediction
+In this task we predict the sales of a company using different data science techniques from python.